Jade Emperor: The Cowherd and the Weaver Girl

-The zodiac
+The Chinese Zodiac

 There are several stories as to how the twelve animals of the Chinese zodiac were chosen.
 In one, the Jade Emperor, although having ruled Heaven and Earth justly and wisely for many years, had never had the time to actually visit the Earth personally.
 He grew curious as to what the creatures looked like.
 Thus, he asked all the animals to visit him in heaven.
-The Cat, being the most handsome of all animals, asked his friend the Rat to wake him on the day they were to go to Heaven so he wouldn't oversleep.
-The Rat, however, was worried that he would seem ugly compared to the Cat, so he didn't wake the cat.
+The Cat, being the most handsome of all animals, asked his friend the Rat to wake him on the day they were to go to Heaven so he would not oversleep.
+The Rat, however, was worried that he would seem ugly compared to the Cat, so he did not wake the cat.
 Consequently, the Cat missed the meeting with the Jade Emperor and was replaced by the Pig.
 The Jade Emperor was delighted with the animals and so decided to divide the years up amongst them.
 When the cat learned of what had happened, he was furious with the Rat and that, according to the story, is why cats and Rats are enemies to this day.

-The Cat however, does have a place in the Vietnamese zodiac, replacing the Rabbit.
+The Cat can be seen as the domesticated Tiger or leopard the third of the animals in the classical Chinese Zodiac text.